Suggested links

 Generalized Anxiety Disorder

-Generalized Anxiety Disorder (GAD) is a mental health condition that affects roughly 7 million American adults annually.
-While GAD can begin at any age, it is most commonly detected and diagnosed in children or adolescents.
+Generalized anxiety disorder (GAD) is a mental health condition that affects roughly 7 million American adults every year.
+While symptoms of GAD can begin at any age, it is most commonly detected and diagnosed in children or adolescents.
+Learn more about generalized anxiety disorder, including what symptoms to watch out for (and the effects they have), how to get diagnosed, and what treatment options exist for those with GAD.

 Battling addiction and ready for treatment?
 Find Treatment Now

-• Genetics: While no anxiety gene has been identified, research suggests that you are more likely to suffer from GAD if an immediate family member also has GAD.
+• Genetics: While no anxiety gene has been identified, research suggests that you are more likely to develop generalized anxiety disorder if an immediate family member also has GAD.

-• Environment: Experiencing traumatic or stressful events (especially at an early age) can increase the risk of Generalized Anxiety Disorder.
-Someone who is either currently suffering from addiction or has recently withdrawn and detoxed off an illicit substance might also be more prone to GAD.
+• Trauma and environmental factors: Experiencing traumatic or stressful events (especially at an early age) can increase the risk of generalized anxiety disorder.
+Someone who is either currently dealing with addiction or has recently quit some type of substance abuse might also be more prone to GAD.

 • Sleep problems (i.e., insomnia)